 Hard Soft Acid Base and HSAB-Principle

 Hard soft acid base definition and HSAB-principle proposed by Ralph Pearson (1963) are very helpful for predicting the stability and acids bases properties in the chemical complex.
-Lewis theory explains the neutralization reaction of hard soft acid base in terms of electronic configuration with the formation of the complex by a coordinate covalent chemical bond between vacant orbital of acids and filled orbital of the bases.
+Lewis acid base theory explains the neutralization reaction of hard soft acid base in terms of electronic configuration with the formation of the complex by a coordinate covalent chemical bond between vacant orbital of acids and filled orbital of the bases.
 Therefore, the hard soft acid base (HSAB) principle explains the stability of these acid base complexes.
-Soft acids form stable complexes with bases that are high polarization and good reducing agents.
+Soft acids form stable complexes with bases that are high electric polarization and good reducing agents.

 Experimental chemical reaction and acid and bases also indicate that the hard acid prefers to combine with hard bases and soft acid prefers to bind soft bases.
 Therefore, the hard acid and the hard base will equilibrium to form a stable complex like A: B in chemical science.

 Definition of Hard Acid

 Hard acids have small acceptor atoms, are of high positive charge, and do not contain unshared pair of the electron particles in their valence shell, but all these definitions may not appear in one and the same acids.
 Therefore, these basic properties lead to high electronegativity and low polarization and hard to oxidize.
 For example, N > P, O > S, F > Cl > Br > I. Among these chemical elements electronegativity and ionization energy of nitrogen greater than phosphorus thus hardness of nitrogen greater than phosphorus.